smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 OneNote stores things in a complex proprietary format that makes migrating your files very difficult.
 Having Just a Bunch of Files gives you ultimate flexibility.
-I keep the number of file formats I use to just the ones that the GitHub web interface can render.
+I limit the file formats I use to those that the GitHub web interface can render.

 I used Obsidian for a while and I prefer VS Code because it is such a good text editor.
 If I wanted to, I could use any of my note repositories as an Obsidian vault, and it would just work.